 John Hopkins University is a private research institute that is headquartered in Baltimore, Maryland.
 It is a world leader in education and has five graduate education degrees in a variety of concentrations, most of which are nationally ranked by U.S. News and World Report, the Princeton Review, and the Financial Times.
 This school is regionally accredited by the MSCHE.

 John Hopkins offers students the MA, MS, MSE, and the MEHP degrees.
 All of these programs come with at least two concentrations, and some of these can lead to endorsement or certification.
 Students often choose the MAT or the MSE for its modularity in the workplace and the exciting fieldwork opportunities.
+Sample courses include:

 Each degree has its own specific requirements, but for the sake of brevity, the general requirements are this: at least 36 credit hours of coursework and a culminating project.
 Certification degrees will also require a one-year long field experience and internship.
-Sample courses include Managing Behavior in the Classroom, Ethics in Education, and A History of the American Education System.

 College Choice Score: 97.17